splunk-soar-connectors/ciscosecurefirewall/README.md

 [list intrusion policies](#action-list-intrusion-policies) - Gets all intrusion polcies in the FMC host for a particular domain \
 [create intrusion policy](#action-create-intrusion-policy) - Create an intrusion policy \
 [update intrusion policy](#action-update-intrusion-policy) - Update an intrusion policy \
-[delete intrusion policy](#action-delete-intrusion-policy) - Deleted the specified access intrusion policy \
+[delete intrusion policy](#action-delete-intrusion-policy) - Deletes the specified access intrusion policy \
 [list devices](#action-list-devices) - Lists all devices belonging to a particular domain/tenant \
 [get deployable devices](#action-get-deployable-devices) - List all devices with configuration chnges that are ready to be deployed \
 [deploy devices](#action-deploy-devices) - Deploy devices that are ready to deploy \